BLOGS

 4. MSIHC Rules and Major Accident Hazard Units

-The Manufacture, Storage, and Import of Hazardous Chemicals Rules 1989 (MSIHC Rules), made under the Environment Protection Act 1986, apply to sites that handle hazardous chemicals above specified threshold quantities.
-Ammonia is listed as a hazardous chemical in Schedule 2 (Major Hazard Installations) of the MSIHC Rules.
+The Manufacture, Storage and Import of Hazardous Chemicals Rules 1989 (MSIHC Rules) implement the requirements of the Environment Protection Act 1986 for hazardous chemicals.
+Ammonia is listed in Schedule 2 of the MSIHC Rules as a toxic hazardous chemical, with specific threshold quantities that trigger progressively more stringent requirements.

 5. Standards for Cylinders and Tonners